Cenel Luacháin: Origin

-The Conmhaicne or Conmaicne were a people of early Ireland, perhaps related to the Laigin, dispersed to various parts of Ireland.
+The Conmaicne were a people of early Ireland, perhaps related to the Laigin, dispersed to various parts of Ireland.
 Settling in Connacht and Longford, they gave their name to several territories.
-After the sixth century, the Conmaicne Rein came from the south to the region, west of Lough Garadice, and some septs settled at Cenel Luacháin, Cluain Conmaicne, Maigh Rein, and Maigh Nissi, overrunning and absorbing the existing inhabitants called the Masraige.
+After the sixth century, the Conmaicne Réin came from the south to the region, west of Lough Garadice, and some septs settled at Cenél Luacháin, Cluain Conmaicne, Maigh Rein, and Maigh Nissi, overrunning and absorbing the existing inhabitants called the Masraige.

-Luacháin
+Luachán

-Luacháin may be a personal name.
-Hogan, and Book of Fenagh, say their name derives from a branch of Conmaicne Rein, of the race of Luachan, son of Onchu, 4th in descent from Cumscrah.
-Cenel Luach is sometimes corrupted "Kinel-Luachain".
+Luachán was a personal name which refers to Luachán, son of Onchu.

 Territory

-Centered in Oughteragh parish, barony of Carrigallen, southern county Leitrim, their territory was bounded by native Irish forests on all sides, Sliabh an Iarainn west and north, Tullyhaw north east, and Conmaiche of Maigh Rein to the south.
-In the eighth century, when Ua Bruin Breifne claimed large swaths of north Connacht, some Cenel Luachain migrated to Teathbha.
+Centered in Oughteragh parish, barony of Carrigallen, southern county Leitrim, their territory was bounded by native Irish forests on all sides, Sliabh an Iarainn west and north, Tullyhaw north east, and Conmaicne of Maigh Rein to the south.
+In the eighth century, when Ua Bruin Breifne claimed large swaths of north Connacht, some Cenél Luacháin migrated to Tethbae.

 Septs

-Sept or tribal names of the Conmhaícne of Cenel Luacháin, in north east south Leitrim, are listed.
+Sept or tribal names of the Cenél Luacháin, in north east south Leitrim, are listed.